ajthor/symbolic-controls-toolbox/DEVELOPMENT.md

 ## Design Decisions

-In order to make the controls library cross-platform and language agnostic`*`, the library is written in C++, and a C interface is provided which allows us to create a shared library.
+In order to make the controls library cross-platform and language agnostic`*`, the library is written in C++, and a C interface is provided which allows for low-level language bindings.

 `*` Meaning the library is compiled as a C shared library.